honzajavorek/film2trello/README.md

 ### Development

 Create a virtual environment and install dependencies from the `requirements.txt` file.
-To see how the app will behave when deployed, [install now](https://zeit.co/download) and run `now dev`.
 Run `pytest` to execute tests.
 To run the app locally:

 ```
 $ FLASK_DEBUG=1 FLASK_APP=film2trello flask run --port=3000 --reload
 ```

+To see how the app will behave when deployed, [install now](https://zeit.co/download) and run `now dev`.
+For that, you'll also need a local `.env` file with all the necessary environment variables (see [docs](https://err.sh/now/missing-env-file)).

 ### Deployment